bsehgol/devicetodatabase/index.md

 ![soilwater](soilwater.jpg)

-To read the code I have used for this project please go to my [Github Repository](https://github.com/bsehgol/devicetodatabase/blob/master/soilmonitor/soilmonitor.ino)

 Data visualization tools such as MQTT explorer are there but I have used the chart available for class exercises that visualizes environment temperature and humidity.

 ![visualdata](visualdata.png)